City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

 The application needs at least one admin user to work properly.
 See the generic README.md at the root of the repository *(../README.md)* on instructions how to create one.

-## Task definition / environment variables / secrets
+## Environment variables / secrets

 There are two environment variables:
 * `REACT_APP_ENDPOINT`: the base API URL, e.g. "https://api.mobiilinuta-admin-test.com/api"